-In summary, the total number of eclipse visible from Brunei for 3 century are as follow:
+In summary, the total number of eclipse visible from worldwide for 3 centuries are as follow:

 |Eclipse Type||1-999AD||1000-1999AD||2000-2999AD||Eclipses Total (1-2999AD)|

-The above computation was generated be astronomy software (SkyMap Pro) executed by Hazarry Hj Ali Ahmad based on location for BSB, Brunei Darussalam (4.9N, 114.9E), excluding penumbral eclipse.
+The above computation was generated be astronomy software (SkyMap Pro) executed by Hazarry Hj Ali Ahmad based based on location for BSB, Brunei Darussalam (4.9N, 114.9E), excluding penumbral lunar eclipse.